Announcement Type: New and Competing Continuation.

 Please identify and summarize major project activities during the project period to improve the management of the grant program.

-Applications must be submitted electronically through Grants.gov by 12:00 a.m., midnight Eastern Daylight Time (EDT) on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
-Any application received after the application deadline will not be accepted for processing, nor will it be given further consideration for funding.
-The applicant will be notified by the DGM via email of this decision.
+Applications must be submitted through Grants.gov by 11:59 p.m.
+Eastern Daylight Time (EDT) on the Application Deadline Date listed in the Key Dates section.
+Any application received after the application deadline will not be accepted for review.
+Grants.gov will notify the applicant via email if the application is rejected.

 Executive Order 12372 requiring intergovernmental review is not applicable to this program.